indgy/LittleBigTable/Readme.md

-# LittleBigTable
+# littleBIGtable

-#### LittleBigTable is a small (~5k gzipped) javascript table built using AlpineJS
+#### littleBIGtable is a small (~5k gzipped) javascript table built using AlpineJS

 ![Screenshot](screenshot.gif)

-See the [Complete example](http://iangrindley.uk/LittleBigTable/examples/complete.php) in action, this uses Bulma for the styling as shown above.
+See the [Complete example](http://iangrindley.uk/littleBIGtable/examples/complete.php) in action, this uses Bulma for the styling as shown above.

-*LittleBigTable is very new and while it works well for my purposes you may find issues, please report them in the issue tracker.*
+*littleBIGtable is very new and while it works well for my purposes you may find issues, please report them in the issue tracker.*

-LittleBigTable is CSS agnostic and can be used with any css framework, the default examples use Bulma, there is also a [Bootstrap example](http://iangrindley.uk/LittleBigTable/examples/bootstrap.php) using Bootstrap 4 and a [Basic example](http://iangrindley.uk/LittleBigTable/examples/basic.php) with no css.
+littleBIGtable is CSS agnostic and can be used with any css framework, the default examples use Bulma, there is also a [Bootstrap example](http://iangrindley.uk/littleBIGtable/examples/bootstrap.php) using Bootstrap 4 and a [Basic example](http://iangrindley.uk/littleBIGtable/examples/basic.php) with no css.
 I imagine it would be great with TailwindCSS too.

 As you have complete control over the HTML you can structure and style it however you wish.